Pylons/pyramid_formish/docs/index.rst

 validation fails.
 The template is either a BFG "resource specification" or an absolute or ZCML-package-relative path to an on-disk template.

-The above example assumes that there is a ``forms`` module which lives in the same directory as the ``configure.zcml`` of your application, and that it contains a form controller class named ``AddCommunityCommunityController``.
-The ``controller`` attribute names a *controller* for this form definition.

 Actions
 -------